monsieurbadia/parcel-plugin-glsl/README.md

 # parcel-plugin-glsl

-> javascript micro-plugin that tell to parcel bundler how to deal with GLSL files.
+> javascript micro-plugin that tell to parcel bundler how to deal with glsl files.

 ## Problem❓